johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 available back in the 80s, so naturally some were a bit less sharp, making this a valid choice that's still rooted in reality.

+Similarly, feel free to use the **CRT-A2080-NTSC** preset for PAL modes as well if you want stronger scanlines at higher than 3&times; scaling factors.
+But stick to integer scaling factors only at 1080p with the NTSC shader.

 Okay, so this is how to set up the CRT shaders:

 * In the **Miscellaneous** section, select **Direct3D 11** and **Hardware